zapier/zapier-platform-cli/docs/cli.md

 # │ init        │ zapier init location                  │ Initializes a new zapier app in a directory.                               │
 # │ invite      │ zapier invite [user@example.com]      │ Manage the invitees/testers on your project.
 Can optionally --remove.      │
 # │ link        │ zapier link                           │ Link the current directory to an app you have access to.                   │
+# │ login       │ zapier login                          │ Configure your `~/.zapierrc` with a deploy key.                            │
+$ │ logout      │ zapier logout                         │ Deactivates all your personal deploy keys and resets `~/.zapierrc`.        │
 # │ logs        │ zapier logs                           │ Prints recent logs.
 See help for filter arguments.                         │
 # │ migrate     │ zapier migrate 1.0.0 1.0.1 [10%]      │ Migrate users from one version to another.                                 │
 # │ promote     │ zapier promote 1.0.0                  │ Promotes a specific version to global access.                              │